angristan/palette/doc/blog/README.md

 Since this is a easy improvement for k-means, we decided to use the k-means++ initialization method over the default, random one.
 Moreover, this method is available natively in the library we use.

-Let's run trough our usage of k-means in Python.
+Let's run through our usage of k-means in Python.
 Since Python is blessed with excellent Machine Learning libraries such as [scikit-learn](https://scikit-learn.org/stable/), we did not have to re-implement k-means from scratch, although it is possible to be done in a [few dozen lines of code](https://github.com/pavankalyan1997/Machine-learning-without-any-libraries/blob/master/2.Clustering/1.K_Means_Clustering/Kmeans.py) since the algorithm itself is pretty trivial.

 ```py
 from sklearn.cluster import KMeans